Cisco Compliance Audit

 1) Structured Collection First¶

-collector.py gathers key show commands and parses them into structured models (Genie preferred, with fallback behavior when unavailable).
+collector.py gathers key show commands and parses them into structured models (Genie preferred, with fallback behaviour when unavailable).

 This provides stable inputs for compliance checks and avoids fragile single-line CLI scraping.